d4f5409d/d4f5409d/README.md

+# Biography
 Hello, I am **FalconFist** (*d4f5409d*) an Organic Maps translator and contributor.
 I am currently learning programming such as Python and Rust.
 I am collaborating on various FOSS projects and I enthusiastically love blockchain technology.
+Trying to make the world a better place while maintaining pseudonymity.

+## Connect with me
-Trying to make the world a better place while maintaining pseudonymity. **Reach me by my SimpleX address**. *I'll only reply, if you provide a PGP key* in your README.md or under the issue you replied to me.
+**Reach me by my SimpleX address**. *I'll only reply, if you provide a PGP key* in your README.md or under the issue you replied to me.

 My SimpleX Address:
 ```